 The Dallas Fort Worth Metroplex is an amazing to explore, but if someone else’s negligence leaves you injured in an accident things can be very different.
 While accidents caused by negligence can lead to any number of injuries, chronic pain can be especially difficult to manage.
-If you’re suffering from chronic pain that was caused by another person’s negligence, you need experienced legal counsel.
+If you’re suffering from chronic pain that was caused by another person’s negligence, you need an experienced personal injury lawyer.

 The National Institute of Health (NIH) defines chronic pain as any pain that lasts for more than 12 weeks.
 While acute pain serves the important role of alerting sufferers to a physical problem that needs medical attention, chronic pain is a different story.
 Chronic pain is simply just pain – and often lasts for a prolonged time.
 Chronic pain often results from a precipitating injury, and is frequently accompanied by other health problems such as:

 Because chronic pain can limit a victim’s ability to move freely, it can lead to decreased flexibility, strength, and overall stamina.
 In turn, this can cause the victim to have problems carrying out the tasks and pleasures of daily living, which can culminate in depression and anxiety.

 If someone else’s negligence has left you suffering from chronic pain, you know how difficult that can be.
 Chronic pain can negatively affect your life in a variety of ways that continue to compound upon each other.
 The dedicated personal injury attorneys at Reyes Browne Reilley in Dallas, Texas, understand how bad these injuries can be, and we’re committed to helping you recover on your losses.